yannikschnitzer/certifiably-robust-policies/README.md

 sudo docker build -t artifact .
 ```

 in the directoy of the file.
+The setup via Docker installs all required software and dependencies.
+This should complete relatively quick (~10 minutes).

-The image can be run in a container by executing:
+The image can then be run in a container by executing:

 ```bash
 sudo docker run -it artifact